 The Pocket NC machines take G-Code, which can be written by hand or by a CAM software.
-Pocket NC has a list of post-processors for an array of CAM packages under Help > Post Processor.
+Pocket NC has a list of post-processors for an array of CAM packages at pocketnc.com>> Help >> Post Processor.
 These include Mastercam, Autodesk products (Fusion 360, HSM Works, Feature CAM), RhinoCAM, NX, BobCAD/CAM, SolidCAM, and EspritCAM.